Herbert Cohen (fencer)

 Herbert (Herb) Morris Cohen (born June 7, 1940) is an American Olympic foil fencer.
 He is a two-time NCAA foil champion, a U.S. national champion, a team Pan American Games champion, and a two-time Olympian.
 Later, as a coach he led New York University to an NCAA national championship.
 He fences left-handed.

 Early and personal life

 Cohen is Jewish, was born in Manhattan in New York City, and grew up in Brighton Beach, Brooklyn, New York, where he attended public school.
-He has also lived in Holmdel, New Jersey.
+He has also lived in Holmdel Township, New Jersey.
 His elder brother was the Olympic épée and saber fencer Abe Cohen, who competed for the United States in the 1956 Summer Olympics.

 He married in 1961, and the couple adopted a child five years later.
-After he graduated college, starting in 1962 Cohen worked as an elementary school teacher.
+After he graduated from college, starting in 1962 Cohen worked as an elementary school teacher.

 Fencing career

 High school and college

 Cohen started fencing at the age of 15, and fenced at Abraham Lincoln High School in Brooklyn, New York.
 He was captain of the fencing team, which included his best friend, future singer Neil Diamond.

 He then was recruited by and attended New York University (NYU; class of 1962).
 There, he fenced for the NYU Violets alongside, among others, Neil Diamond and future Olympian Eugene Glazer.
 In 1961, he went undefeated during the year and won the NCAA foil championship.
 Fencing for NYU in 1962 he won his second straight NCAA Championship in foil, winning 31 of his 33 bouts, and was also named national college Fencer of the Year (awarded on the basis of "sportsmanship and conduct on the strip, attitude and dress, and past performances in the Championships and in over-all intercollegiate competition").
 He was a three-time All-American.